 The phenomenon of informant discrepancy has been recognized for nearly 70 years, dating back to Lapouse and Monk's work in 1958.
 Achenbach, McConaughy, and Howell (1987) conducted a seminal analysis of 119 studies investigating these informant inconsistencies.
 Their key findings included: (a) reports of the same behavior by different informants generally show low to moderate agreement; (b) the reports of two informants observing children in the same setting are more similar than those of two informants observing children in different settings; (c) there is greater agreement between informants' reports for younger children compared to older ones; and (d) reports of externalizing behaviors like aggression show higher consistency than those of internalizing behaviors such as anxiety.
 They concluded by stating, "Different informants are needed for different situations. . . there is no royal road or preeminent gold standard for phenomena that are inevitably affected by assessment procedures and other situational variables" (p.
 227–228).
 Consequently, the primary objectives of the informant discrepancies research summarized by Achenbach et al. (1987) were to outline the extent of informant discrepancies, identify the informant pairs (e.g., parent and child, teacher and parent) with the greatest discrepancies, and pinpoint the behavioral domains where these discrepancies were most pronounced.
 A prominent finding indicated discrepancies and varying accuracy in symptom reporting, with no clear consensus.
-Additionally important because obsessions (an internalizing symptom) are a distinguishing symptom of OCD.
+This is especially important because obsessions (an internalizing symptom) are a distinguishing symptom of OCD.

 The issue of informant discrepancies is particularly pertinent when interpreting study findings in the field of developmental psychopathology.
 A significant portion of the evidence about prevalence rates of psychological disorders, classification of diagnosis, and effectiveness of interventions for children is derived from reports by multiple informants (Weisz et al., 2005).
 For instance, the prevalence rates of conduct and oppositional defiant disorders in community samples can vary significantly depending on whether assessments are based solely on parental or teacher reports or if both sources are considered simultaneously.
 According to Offord et al. (1996), these rates range from 1.6% to 10.2%.
 More recent research by Munkvold et al. (2009) also noted substantial variability in oppositional defiant disorder prevalence, although the reported rates were lower, ranging from 0.2% to 2.6%.
-Furthermore, depending on the informant, it is typical to find inconsistent results from controlled studies evaluating psychological therapies (De Los Reyes & Kazdin, 2005).
+Furthermore, depending on the informant, it is typical to find inconsistent results from controlled studies that evaluate psychological therapies (De Los Reyes & Kazdin, 2005).

 While the use of multiple informants in mental health assessment is thought to enhance our understanding of the psychological functioning of children, particularly in the infant population, we are still in the process of discovering how to effectively utilize this wealth of information (Reyes, 2013).